Program Director's Welcome

 Facts & Figures

-The Institute has realized enormous growth in the past several years, tripling the size of its faculty to over 90 physicians and expanding beyond the main campus to seven regional hospitals and 10 free-standing outpatient facilities.
-Our physicians possess wide-ranging clinical expertise and oversee a number of nationally renowned referral programs serving both common (sarcoidosis, pulmonary vascular disease, lung cancer, interstitial lung disease, asthma, neuromuscular disease) and uncommon (lymphangioleiomyomatosis, hereditary hemorrhagic telangiectasia) disease populations.
+The Institute has realized enormous growth in the past several years, increasing the size of its faculty to over 200 physicians and expanding beyond the main campus to seven regional hospitals and 10 free-standing outpatient facilities.

 Members of our Interventional Pulmonology section perform over 3500 bronchoscopies annually and offer state of the art diagnostic and therapeutic options for patients.

-Coupled with our clinical initiatives is a thriving research enterprise that encompasses virtually all areas of pulmonary and critical care medicine.
+Coupled with our clinical initiatives is a thriving research enterprise that encompasses virtually all areas of Pulmonary, Critical Care, and Infectious Disease medicine.
 Several faculty hold joint appointments in the Lerner Research Institute where they run NIH-funded basic science labs investigating molecular and cellular mechanisms relevant to pulmonary fibrosis, pulmonary hypertension and asthma.
-Numerous other members of the Respiratory institute have participated in major NIH-sponsored collaborative clinical trials networks including ARDSNet, Idiopathic Pulmonary Fibrosis Clinical Research Network, Prevention and Early Treatment of Acute Lung Injury (PETAL), Long Term Oxygen Treatment Trial (LOTT) for COPD and the Clinical Trials in Organ Transplantation.
+Numerous other members of the Respiratory institute have participated and continue to lead major NIH-sponsored collaborative clinical trials networks including Idiopathic Pulmonary Fibrosis Clinical Research Network, Prevention and Early Treatment of Acute Lung Injury (PETAL), Long Term Oxygen Treatment Trial (LOTT) for COPD and the Clinical Trials in Organ Transplantation.

 Cleveland is a vibrant city situated on the southern shore of Lake Erie, with a population of 400,000 within the city proper and over 2 million in the Cleveland metropolitan area.